fengjixuchui/rootkit-11/docs/report.md

 - David Morris (z5115881)

 # Rootkit functionality

 ## Rootkit installation

-The rootkit is installed as a kernel module.
-The kernel module hooks a number of system calls.
+The rootkit is installed as a kernel module and requires root privileges.

-## How the rootkit hides itself
+## Privilege Escalation
+Privilege escalation is provided through the rootkit API by making a RKCALL.
+RKCALLs are defined in `config.h`.
+An RKCALL can be made by calling `mkdir` with a specific name for the directory.

+## Concealment
+To ensure that the rootkit API is not accidentally triggered by unsuspecting users, long 256-bit hashes are used as identification keys for commands.
+The high entropy provides reliable authentication.

 The rootkit modifies in kernel memory objects to prevent the rootkit kernel module from being detected through commands such as `kldstat`.
+The in kernel memory objects includes the loaded module list and the linker list.
+When iterating through these lists the nodes identifying the rootkit can be removed using macros.

 The rootkit makes use of system call hooking.
-System call hooking can be detected easily by iterating through the system call function pointer table and comparing the function pointers against the legitiment values.
+Simple system call hooking can be detected easily by iterating through the system call function pointer table and comparing the function pointers against the legitiment values.
 This is especially easy considering that symbols such as `sys_mkdir` are